TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

       :file:`LocalConfiguration.php`.
 This one contains local settings of the main global PHP array :php:`$GLOBALS['TYPO3_CONF_VARS`], crucial settings like database connect credentials are in here.
-The file is managed by the install tool and the extension manager and the content should not be managed manually since extension manager or install tool may override manually changed settings again.
+The file is managed by the install tool and the Extension Manager and the content should not be managed manually since Extension Manager or Install Tool may override manually changed settings again.

       The file :file:`LocalConfiguration.php` can be enriched by :file:`AdditionalConfiguration.php`